lorenzo85/scenarios-ica/traffic-management-fault-injection/step3/text.md

 Create a [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/)
 resource in the `default` namespace named `notification` with only a single default HTTP destination route for host `notification-service`.
-The destination route points to the subset named `v1`, created in the previous step.
+The destination route targets the subset named `v1`, created in the previous step.

 Apply a fixed delay fault injection rule to the default HTTP destination route with the following parameters: